mahadevan-k/oriental/README.md

 	}

 A lot of functions that deal with vertex entities and edge entites in Oriental take the class of the entity as a parameter, to return the appropriate entity type.
 Hence the usage `getInVertex(User.class)`

+Since the `User` vertex entity is serializable, when the `Friend` edge entity is serialized, it will contain a `fromUser` and `toUser` field that in-turn contain serialized `User` entities.

 Now that we're done implementing the basic entities we need for our system, its time to define some business logic around them.

 We do this in Oriental using entity managers.
 Entity managers make it easy to create, find and delete entities, and managing transactions.

 Lets create a user manager to deal with CRUD operations for a user.

+### Write business logic with managers

+Entity Managers are used to write business-logic in Oriental.
+All entity managers extend the `EntityManager` class, and should implement the function `createEntityTypes` to create vertex and edge entity types required by the manager.
+Basically this involves calls to `VertexEntity.createVertexType` and `EdgeEntity.createEdgeType`, which in turn, register the vertex and edge types with the OrientDB database.

+Entity Managers are not tied to specific vertex entities or edge entities, since they are meant to provide a higher abstraction layer of business functions.
+An entity manager can deal with one or more entities, or choose not to deal with an entity at all, though the latter is only useful for logical consistency in your system.

 **UserManager.java**